rtrigg/rtrigg.github.io/content/posts/my-first-post.md

 Later: I ran into a lot of other troubles, and decided to switch to a newer theme.
 The Pixyll theme I had picked, except for the README, hadn't been updated in years.
-Searching for `hugo theme 2022` was the way to go, leading me to a [new theme](https://github.com/adityatelange/hugo-PaperMod).
+Searching for "hugo theme 2022" was the way to go, leading me to a [new theme](https://github.com/adityatelange/hugo-PaperMod).